-The geography department went on an educational visit to sunny Morecambe bay to complete some fieldwork activities on the coastal defences used by Morecambe to protect property and its vital tourist industry from the sea.
+The geography department went on an educational visit to sunny Morecambe Bay to complete some fieldwork activities on the coastal defences, used by Morecambe to protect properties and its vital tourist industry, from the sea.
 The group also investigated the quality of housing in the area and completed an environmental quality survey.

 Spirits were high once a Subway and Burger King had been spotted, and when the group had refuelled we were back outside with the tape measures, clipboards and clinometers.